 Stress, poor diet and lack of sleep can cause your immune system to

-crash down; making an infection much more likely to happen.
+crash; making an infection much more likely to occur.

 • A history of recurrent mastitis, can mean that a Mom is more susceptible to an infection and therefore at higher risk.